jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) the cost price method for specified livestock, described in section EC 25 (Cost price, replacement price, or market value).
 Entering partner's cost base
 (2) Section EC 26B (Entering partners' cost base) may apply to the entering partner for the purposes of determining the value of the specified livestock at the end of an income year for the purposes of section EC 2 (Valuation of livestock).
+Exclusion: final dissolution
+(3) This section does not apply for the partners of a partnership if section HG 3(1) applies.

 ### HG 11 Limitation on deductions by partners in limited partnerships
 When this section applies